apache/phoenix-site/site/source/src/site/markdown/views.md

 ## Limitations
 Views have the following restrictions:

 1. An INDEX over a VIEW is only maintained if the updates are made through the VIEW.
-Updates made through the underlying TABLE will not be reflected in the index ([PHOENIX-1499](https://issues.apache.org/jira/browse/PHOENIX-1499)).
+Updates made through the underlying TABLE or the parent VIEW will not be reflected in the index ([PHOENIX-1499](https://issues.apache.org/jira/browse/PHOENIX-1499)).
-2. The schema of a table may not be changed once it has VIEWs ([PHOENIX-1504](https://issues.apache.org/jira/browse/PHOENIX-1504)).
+2. A column of a table may not be dropped once it has VIEWs ([PHOENIX-2156](https://issues.apache.org/jira/browse/PHOENIX-2156)).
-3. The primary key constraint of the base TABLE may not be changed by a VIEW.
-In the future, adding to the primary key constraint may be possible ([PHOENIX-978](https://issues.apache.org/jira/browse/PHOENIX-978)).
+3. A primary key column may not be added to a VIEW when its base table has a primary key constraint that ends with a variable length column ([PHOENIX-2157](https://issues.apache.org/jira/browse/PHOENIX-2157)).
 4. A VIEW may be defined over only a single table through a simple SELECT * query.
 You may not create a VIEW over multiple, joined tables nor over aggregations ([PHOENIX-1505](https://issues.apache.org/jira/browse/PHOENIX-1505), [PHOENIX-1506](https://issues.apache.org/jira/browse/PHOENIX-1506)).
 5. If a VIEW is derived from another VIEW, the indexes from the base/derived VIEW will not be considered when executing queries ([PHOENIX-1367](https://issues.apache.org/jira/browse/PHOENIX-1367)).
-6. All columns must be projected into a VIEW (i.e. only CREATE VIEW ...
+6. All columns must be projected into a VIEW when it's created (i.e. only CREATE VIEW ...
 AS SELECT * is supported).
 Note, however, you may drop non primary key columns inherited from the base table in a VIEW after it is created through the ALTER VIEW command.
 Providing a subset of columns and or expressions in the SELECT clause will be supported in a future release ([PHOENIX-1507](https://issues.apache.org/jira/browse/PHOENIX-1507)).
-7. A TABLE that has a VIEW may not be dropped, but instead all VIEWs must be dropped first.
-As of the 3.2/4.2 release, [DROP TABLE](http://phoenix.apache.org/language/index.html#drop_table) and [DROP VIEW](http://phoenix.apache.org/language/index.html#drop_view) supports a CASCADE option which will cause all tenant-specific views to be dropped as well.